 8. Poor discipline

 In some cases, the fear and anger cocktail mixing up a dog’s mind might be tied to methods of punishment or reward.
 Kicking a dog—and other inexcusable actions—will yield a reciprocal bad reaction.
-On the other hand, talking sweetly to try and calm your angry dog may seem like a reward for bad behavior to them and reinforce the negative trait.
-Tossing a treat to stop the barking will have the same effect.

 7 Tips to Help Turn a “Bad Dog” Good